 Do federal food safety regulations apply to locally grown products sold directly to consumers?

-It depends.
 According to the Food Safety Modernization Act (FSMA) passed by U.S. Congress and signed into law by President Obama in 2011, food safety requirements depend on a farm’s income.

 - Farming operations with less than $25,000 in food sales are completely exempt from food safety rules.